 Rebecca L Sandefur

 Rebecca L. Sandefur is Associate Professor of Sociology and Law at the University of Illinois at Urbana-Champaign.
 She is also Faculty Fellow at the American Bar Foundation, where she founded and leads the Foundation’s access to justice research initiative.
 In 2013, she was The Hague Visiting Chair in the Rule of Law, affiliated with the Hague Institute for the Internationalization of Law.
 In 2015, she was named Champion of Justice by the National Center for Access to Justice.
+In 2018, she was named a MacArthur Fellow for her work on inequality and access to justice.
+She is currently Editor of Law & Society Review.

 A native of Oklahoma and an enrolled member of the Chickasaw Nation, Professor Sandefur received her BA from the University of Wisconsin and her PhD from the University of Chicago.
 Before joining the faculty at UIUC, she served for 9 years on the sociology faculty at Stanford University.